hilbert-space/tensorflux-sys/README.md

 of which can be found in TensorFlow’s [configure][tensorflow-configure] script.
 In particular, `TF_NEED_CUDA` is used to indicate if GPU support is needed.

+## Collaboration

+Rust has an IRC culture, and most real-time collaborations happen in a variety of channels on Mozilla’s IRC network, irc.mozilla.org.
+The channels that are relevant to TensorFlow are #rust-machine-learning and #rust-tensorflow.

 ## Contribution

 Your contribution is highly appreciated.
 Do not hesitate to open an issue or a